Continued: A Child’s Clinical Orthodontic Evaluation

 - or one jaw can grow away from the other jaw so that front teeth do not touch each other.

 Simply put, we evaluate the length, width, and height of the jaws.

 A good bite and smile are the result of the jaws fitting together well.
-Orthodontists can bring mismatched jaws into better position for a better relationship to one another if the issue is treated early in life.
+Orthodontists can bring mismatched jaws into a better position for a better relationship with one another if the issue is treated early in life.
 This is especially true for upper jaws that are too narrow and for large underbites or overbites.

 If a child has significant jaw problems, early treatment is critical.
 Mismatched jaws are most easily fixed in younger patients.
 After the age of 12-13, many jaw problems are unfixable, especially in girls who have had their growth spurts.

 4) Evaluation of Facial Balance

 When evaluating facial balance, the orthodontist considers how the lips, nose, and chin look in relationship to the overall face and how the position of the teeth or potential growth of the jaws will affect this balance.
 Orthodontists also evaluate how the position of the jaws relates to the upper half of the face.
 Some people’s jaw structure is recessive, compared to the nose and forehead, while others are prominent.

 Facial balance will influence where the orthodontist wants to position the teeth.

 Part of the facial balance evaluation is how thick a person’s facial tissue is.
 Some people have thick lips and facial features, while for others, the skin is thinner and more stretched.
 A good orthodontist takes all of this into consideration when determining the best treatment plan for a patient.